 Flamenco Dance is all you think it can be.
-Dramatic, sad, passionate, heart wrenching and sensual.
-The history, even though most of it was undocumented, is one of the layers that makes this dance and music so essential for the Spanish culture.
+Dramatic, sad, passionate, heart-wrenching, and sensual.
+The history, even though most of it was undocumented, is one of the layers that make this dance and music so essential for the Spanish culture.
+Here are some flamenco facts.

 Fun Facts About Flamenco Dance